deas/argocd-conductr/README.md

 - Versions/Refs: Pin or Float?
 It depends.
 We should probably pin things in critical environments and keep things floating a bit more elsewhere
 - Don't try too hard modeling deps and ordering.
 Failing to start a few times can be perfectly fine.
 Honor this modeling your alerts.
 - We should propagate to production frequently.
+- Rebuilding whole things automatically from scratch matters a lot.
+Drift kicks in fast and it helps with Recovery.

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.